danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 ## Problem 3: Invalid Routes

-Up to this point, I had been blissfully ignoring a fundamental question: what happens when users type something like `/foo` or `/nonexistent-page` into their browser?
-Implementing proper invalid route handling meant adding several new methods to the router:
+Up to this point, I had been ignoring a fundamental question: what happens when users type something like `/foo` or `/nonexistent-page` into their browser?
+Implementing proper invalid route handling meant adding another method to the router:

 ```javascript
 /**